-But there is however a gift all of us have access to which is free of any conditioning, and magically knows what right is for us our intuition or sixth sense.
+But there is however a gift all of us have access to which is free of any conditioning and magically knows what's right for us — our intuition or sixth sense.

 As Steve Jobs rightly said, “Don’t let the noise of other’s opinions drown out your own inner voice.
 Have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become."